carsonoid/workshop-learn-github-actions/content/workshop/3-first-workflow/index.md

           # there is no built-in env variable for the repo name without owner, so we have to parse it out
           REPO_NAME=$(echo "${GITHUB_REPOSITORY}" | cut -d'/' -f2)
           hugo --minify -b "https://${GITHUB_REPOSITORY_OWNER}.github.io/$REPO_NAME/"

+          # make the assets tgz users need to bootstrap the workshop
+          make workshop-assets
 ```

 {{< /slide >}}